 When caring for pediatric patients who are anxious about their stay in the hospital, you can make their day brighter with the help of colorful stickers.
 This is helpful especially in keeping their IV access sites intact as they usually scratch and remove their IV dressings during hospitalization.

-You can prevent this by putting stickers on their IV dressings and telling them to take good care of it.
-Just make sure that the sticker will not be a hindrance in daily assessment of the IV site for signs of infection.
+You can prevent this by putting stickers on their IV dressings and telling them to take good care of them.
+Just make sure that the sticker will not be a hindrance in the daily assessment of the IV site for signs of infection.

-Once you begin touching the patient as you do physical assessment, the child may already cry.
-This may lead to inaccurate assessments so it is important to observe and do visual inspection first.
+Once you begin touching the patient, the child may start crying and this may lead to inaccurate assessments.
+This is one good reason to observe and do a visual inspection first.

 It’s hard to collect a clean-catch urine specimen from a child suffering from diarrhea.
 If your patient is not yet potty-trained, fix this problem by attaching two urine collector bags.
 The first urine collector bag should be attached around the urethral meatus of the patient while the second one should be attached around the anus of the patient.

-Do you know more nursing lifehacks in caring for pediatric children?
-Shifting to pediatric care may be hard at first but so long as you have passion in pursuing this field, you can definitely excel.
-Asking guidance from older colleagues in this field will also be helpful as you can get valuable nursing care tips that sometimes be found in textbooks.
+Shifting to pediatric care may be hard at first but as long as you are passionate about this field, you can definitely excel.
+Asking guidance from older colleagues in this field will also be helpful as you can get valuable nursing care tips that sometimes can’t be found in textbooks.